Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Design

-For example, in Figure~\ref{fig:commit-valid}, $P_r$ at height $r$ is the block $L$ wants to propose and let $P_s$ at height $s$ is the \rs\ block that includes the latest commit $\cm_l$ of shard $X$.
+For example, in Figure~\ref{fig:commit-valid}, $P_r$ at height $r$ is the block $L$ wants to propose and $P_s$ at height $s$ is the \rs\ block that includes the latest commitment $\cm_l$ of shard $X$.
 Also, let $P_t$ at height $q$ be the last \rs\ block that includes a cross-shard transaction involving $X$.
 Let $\cm_i$ and $\cm_j$ be two newly available commitments from $X$ then commitment $\cm_i$ is invalid as its violates the third condition mentioned above.
 Specifically, $s$ reported in $\cm_i$ is less than $t$, and $P_t$ includes $\ctx_2$ a cross-shard transactions involving $X$.
 On the other hand, assuming $\bh_j$ is a valid hash chain, $\cm_j$ is a valid state commitment since $u\ge t$.
+We summarize the procedure for validating state commitments in Algorithm~\ref{algo:ref-propose}.

-For every cross-shard transaction $\ctx$ in $L$'s transaction pool, it is considered valid if and only if $\ctx$ does not intend to read and write from a key that some preceding transaction already intends to write.
+For every cross-shard transaction $\ctx$ in $L$'s transaction pool, it is considered valid if and only if $\ctx$ does not intend to read and write from a key that some preceding cross-shard transaction already intends to write.
 Let $\bx_{\ctx}=\{X_1,X_2,\cdots,X_m\}$ be the subset of shards that are involved in executing $\ctx$.
 Let $\br^{(a)}_{\ctx}$ be the set of keys from shard $X_a \in \bx_{\ctx}$ that $\ctx$ mentions in its read-set.
-Also, let $\cm_{a}$ be the latest block commitment by shard $X_a$ and $\bw^{(a)}$ be the set of keys mentioned in the write set of cross-shard transaction that are included after the commit $\cm_{a}$.
+Also, let $\cm_{a}$ be the latest block commitment by shard $X_a$.
+Let $\bw^{(a)}$ be the set of keys mentioned in the write set of cross-shard transaction that are included after the commit $\cm_{a}$.
 Then, $\ctx$ is considered valid if and only if,

 Stated differently, this validation check ensures that every cross-shard transaction reads keys that have not been written to by any other cross-shard transaction since the last commit.
+Refer to Algorithm~\ref{algo:ref-propose} for precise details.
 This is important as it enables replicas in a \ws\ shard to prove and validate the correctness of data they exchange during execution of cross-shard transactions~(see~\S\ref{sub:execute cst}).